Christian Missionary Fellowship International: History

-CMFI began in 1946 after Christian missionary Jess Johnson traveled to India.
+CMFI began in 1946 after Christian missionary O.D.
+"Pat" Johnson traveled to India.
 During his time there he began to brainstorm different ideas for missionary relations with the countries and communities in which missionaries are stationed.
 When he arrived back in America, Johnson contacted Christian leaders around the nation to come up with different strategies for the mission's work.
-In 1952 CMFI was founded at Manhattan Bible College in Kansas.
+In 1949 CMFI was founded at Manhattan Bible College in Kansas.
 During the course of its first year, CMFI sent missionary families into India.
-During the 1960s CMFI rexpanded and teams of missionaries began to penetrate countries like Ethiopia and Brazil.
+During the 1960s CMFI expanded and teams of missionaries began to penetrate countries like Ethiopia and Brazil.
 In the 1970s and 1980s CMFI had missionaries operating in Kenya, Mexico, Tanzania, Chile, and England.
 By the next decade teams were also working in Singapore, Benin, Thailand, Ukraine, and the Ivory Coast as were intercultural groups within the United States.

-There is a CMFI presence in 17 countries and around 165 missionaries are in the field.
+There is a CMFI presence in 23 countries and around 183 missionaries are in the field.